chan-chris/Metis_proj3/README.md

 # Predicting The Next Hit Song

 ## Motivation:<br>
+Can we predict what the next hit song will be?
+To put it another way, can we identify "audio features" (from Spotify) of songs that characterize hit songs? <br>
 The purpose of the project is to predict whether a song will make it to the Billboard Hot 100 Charts.
-This can help inform aspiring artists or producers in understanding "audio feature" characteristics of popular hit songs.
+This can help inform aspiring artists or producers in understanding these "audio feature" characteristics of popular hit songs.

 ## Data:<br>
 The data I used was publicly avaialble based on a previous research project.
 A link to the data: